Links on SoundGuys may earn us a commission. Learn more.

 Listeners who want more impressive bass from their speaker should turn their attention to the JBL Flip 6 or JBL Flip 5.
 Regardless of which Flip speaker you go with, it will feature more premium features like JBL PartyBoost, dual-passive radiators, and longer battery life.

 Maybe the Clip 4 is a bit too big for your needs.
 If that’s the case, go ahead and grab the JBL GO 3.
 This little Bluetooth speaker shares the same IP67 rating as its big brother, but instead of a carabiner, it has a sturdy cloth loop.
-Due to the smaller size, the GO 3 doesn’t get nearly as loud as the Clip 4, but if you just want something to underscore a small outdoor gathering, it’s a good choice.
+Due to the smaller size, the GO 3 doesn’t get nearly as loud as the Clip 4, but if you just want something to underscore a small outdoor gathering, it’s a good choice and costs less than $50 USD.